PrinceOfCzechia/Dogfight/README.md

 `L_SHIFT / R_SHIFT` to show/hide a crosshair for bombs

-If the player is dead, the main menu can be instantly invoked by pressing `SPACE` or `RETURN`, otherwise, it is displayed after five seconds.
+If the player is dead, the main menu can be instantly invoked by pressing `RETURN`, otherwise, it is displayed after 10 seconds.

 Four levels of difficulty can be selected in the main menu.
 These result in different number of enemies spawned.